Samuel J. Schlosser

 Newspaper reports said that all the crew had been recovered from the airplane.
 A September 26, 1955 Stars and Stripes reported, "The remains of two of the wartime airmen were recovered from a section of the fuselage late Friday.
 Two other bodies were pulled from the tail and nose sections Thursday."
 Other newspapers marvel at the pristine condition of the bodies.
 What the IDPF for Schlosser shows is the difference between "remains" and "bodies."

 Inside Schlosserís IDPF are all the pertinent data about Samuel J. Schlosser since he joined the Army.
 Between his enlistment and a physical examination October 5, 1943 Schlosserís weight has gone up nineteen pounds and heís grown one and a quarter inch.
 His build is described as "stocky", his frame has changed from "medium" to "heavy" and his hair color is brown.

 There is a also a skeletal chart, dated December 13, 1955.
 On the obverse side of the chart is an exploded diagram of a skeleton with all the uncollected remains of Samuel J. Schlosser, collected by Exterminatorís recovery crew, blacked out.
 Disturbingly, the only part of his remains not blacked out is Schlosserís skull.
-His remains, what little there are of them, could have been identified by dental charts.
-Except there were no dental charts for Schlosser, only for his compatriots.
-So he was identified, not by data, but by the lack of data.

 A few items of interest from Samuel Schlosserís IDPF help round out all weíll ever know about him.
 His middle name is "Jack" and he has a brother, Herbert Schlosser, who lives in East Meadow, Long Island, at 220 Vincent Drive.